jdereg/java-util/README.md

 * **UrlInvocationHandler** - Use to easily communicate with RESTful JSON servers, especially ones that implement a Java interface that you have access to.

 Version History
+* 1.20.2
+ * TrackingMap changed so that .get(key) that returns null, but key was inside Map, still counts as access.
+ * TrackingMap.getWrappedMap() added so that you can fetch the wrapped Map.
 * 1.20.1
  * TrackingMap changed so that .put() does not mark the key as accessed.
 * 1.20.0